Baked Camembert

 About this recipe

-Baked Camembert is one of the simplest things you can do in a kitchen and one of the most satisfying to bring to the table.
-A whole wheel of cheese, scored, seasoned, and put in the oven until the inside turns completely molten.
-It takes about 15 minutes and looks like you made an effort.
-That combination is hard to argue with.
+Baked Camembert is one of the easiest things you can pull off in a kitchen and one of the most satisfying to put down in the middle of a table.
+You take a whole little wheel of cheese, score the top, season it, and slide it into the oven until the inside turns completely liquid.
+Fifteen minutes later it looks like you have made an effort, even though you mostly just waited.

 The story of Camembert

-In 1890, an engineer named M. Ridel designed the thin wooden box that Camembert is still sold in today.
-It was a practical solution to a transport problem, and it worked so well that it became part of the cheese’s identity.
-The wooden box is also what makes baked camembert cheese recipe so straightforward: in many versions, you simply bake the cheese in the box it came in.
+In 1890, an engineer called Ridel designed the thin round wooden box that Camembert still travels in today.
+It solved the problem of getting fragile cheeses to market in one piece, and it quickly became part of the cheese’s identity.
+It also happens to make baked Camembert very straightforward, because in many kitchens you simply tuck the cheese back into its box and bake it in there.

 Why baked camembert works